Building codes change. Manual leasing workflows cost you every time they do.

 The regulations also dictate the design and placement of major utilities like plumbing, HVAC, and electrical systems.
 Plumbing codes specify the types of pipes, fittings, and fixtures that can be used, as well as requirements for venting and drainage.
 HVAC systems must adhere to codes regarding duct sizing, equipment efficiency, and ventilation rates to maintain indoor air quality.
 For instance, studies by the U.S. Department of Energy showed that the 2015 International Energy Conservation Code resulted in 8.5% energy savings for commercial buildings compared to the previous code.

 With rent-to-own agreements becoming increasingly popular, ensuring compliance with building codes during construction is crucial for the safety of future occupants.
-These regulations cover aspects like fire resistance ratings for materials, egress requirements for emergency exits, and electrical safety measures to prevent hazards like shocks or arc faults, thereby reducing the risk of injuries or property damage.
+These regulations cover fire resistance ratings for materials and egress requirements for emergency exits.
+They also address electrical safety measures to prevent hazards such as shocks or arc faults, reducing injury or property damage risk.

 Preventing Landlord Liability Claims

 Adhering to building codes during construction can significantly reduce the number of landlord liability claims related to structural defects, fire hazards, or accessibility issues.
-By following the prescribed standards for materials, design, and construction practices, the risk of incidents like injuries due to structural failures or collapses is minimized.
-For example, statistics from the Occupational Safety and Health Administration show that falls from heights account for a large portion of construction worker injuries, highlighting the importance of following safety codes.
+Following prescribed standards for materials, design, and construction minimizes the risk of incidents.
+Structural failures or collapses are also reduced by adhering to these standards.
+Statistics from the Occupational Safety and Health Administration show that falls from heights account for a large portion of construction worker injuries.
+This highlights the importance of following safety codes.

-Moreover, implementing fire safety measures as per building codes reduces the likelihood of fires caused by faulty electrical systems or lack of proper fire-resistant materials.
-According to the National Fire Protection Association, electrical distribution and lighting equipment accounted for 10% of home structure fires in 2018, underscoring the significance of following electrical codes to prevent such incidents and the associated liability claims.
+Implementing fire safety measures according to building codes reduces the likelihood of fires caused by faulty electrical systems.
+These measures also decrease the risk associated with a lack of proper fire-resistant materials.
+The National Fire Protection Association reports that electrical distribution and lighting equipment caused 10% of home structure fires in 2018.
+Following electrical codes is significant for preventing these incidents and associated liability claims.

 - Structural stability requirements